sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/tips.rst

 :code:`repr_pretty_Hrepresentation`
 ==============================================================

-If you would like to visualize the :math:`H`-representation nicely and even get the latex presentation, there is a method for that!
+If you would like to visualize the `H`-representation nicely and even get the latex presentation, there is a method for that!

 ::